 Early Help: In the first instance staff should discuss early help requirements with our DSL.
-Early Help allows pupils to be supported at any point in their life by a range of external support agencies enabling potential concerns to be addressed, to prevent further problems arising or before a child may come into immediate danger.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+Providing early help is more effective in promoting the welfare of children than reacting later.
+Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
 Targeted early help services, arranged by the local authority, address the assessed needs of a child and their family as a result of an EHA Form coming under the term "Team around the Child" (TAC).
 This form would normally be completed by the DSL acting as the Lead Professional or another Educational agency.
-Our staff are, in particular, alert to the potential need for early help for a child who:
+Our staff are alert to the potential need for early help for a child who: